ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

     **Note:** Don't forget to replace the `/Users/xyz/envizi-integration-hub-app` with your folder structure.

-2. Run the below command to install year dependent files  (first time only).
+2. Run the below command to install yarn dependent files (first time only).

     ```
     yarn install
     ```

+#### Start the app

-3. Run the below command to start the app.
+1. Run the below command to start the app.

     ```
     yarn run dev
     ```

-4. Open the url in your browser http://localhost:3000/
+2. Open the url in your browser http://localhost:3000/

     **Note:** If you are running this in VM, then instead of `localhost` you need to give the `IP-Address` of your vm.